buildsi/splice-experiment-runs/README.md

 and the [.github/analysis.yaml](.github/analysis.yaml) for how the automation works, and [here](https://github.com/buildsi/smeagle-examples) for the actions.

-## Symbols
+## Manual Symbols

-For runs with symbols it was a simple case of building a library with spack, and then comparing across versions.
+If you want to do a run with manual libraries (e.g., from spack) it is a simple case of building a library with spack, and then comparing across versions.
 Spliced can do this internally with a spack splice, but instead we really want to do the same procedure as with two different libs and install the libs separately and provide the paths.
 Here is how to do that.
 Clone spack:

 ```bash
 $ git clone git@github.com:spack/spack